rigetti/pyquil/docs/source/start.rst

 -  The Rigetti Quil Compiler (``quilc``) which allows compilation and optimization of Quil programs to native gate sets

 The QVM and the compiler are packed as program binaries that are accessed through the command line.
 Both of them provide support for direct command-line interaction, as well as a server mode.
-The server mode is required for use with pyQuil (see section :ref:`server` for more information).
+The :ref:`server mode <server>` is required for use with pyQuil.

-Request the Forest SDK `here <http://rigetti.com/forest>`__.
+`Request the Forest SDK here <http://rigetti.com/forest>`__.
 You'll receive an email right away with the download links for macOS, Linux (.deb), Linux (.rpm), and Linux (bare-bones).

 All installation mechanisms, except the bare-bones package, require administrative privileges to install.
 To use the QVM